automata-network/docs/docs/1rpc/1rpcplus/spec.md

 - ## Uniswap recipient validation
     * Rule ID: 003
-    * Rule Details: 1RPC+ will match beneficial address against its sender to confirm validity of transaction
+    * Rule Details: 1RPC+ ensures that the recipient of a Uniswap transaction is the same as the sender of the transaction.
+In the event of a discrepancy, 1RPC+ will block the transaction.
     * Support networks & contracts
         * Ethereum Mainnet:
             * V3 Router: 0xE592427A0AEce92De3Edee1F18E0157C05861564